abstractfactory/docs/pipi/src/about.md

 #### Where am I?

-You're looking at an early draft of documentation, specifically tailored for the first beta of Pipi, the digital content creation platform.
+You're looking at an early draft of documentation, specifically tailored for the first beta of Pipi, a digital asset management system.

 Psyched?
 Yes you are.